-Muffin pans of good quality are generally made of steel, carbon steel, aluminized steel, silicone, silicone-lined steel, silicone-lined fiberglass fabric, and steel-lined silicone.
+Muffin pans of good quality are generally made of steel, carbon steel, aluminized steel or silicone.
 The weight of a good muffin pan has been designed to make oven heat flow and transfer well for the size of the pan, and it can vary.
 Look for heavy gauge metal for durability and to prevent warpage.

 Most muffin pans being manufactured today have a lining applied to the overall surface of the pan, including inside the cups, that provides a nonstick surface.
 These linings vary in their composition and can be branded by the manufacturers, but all bakeware sold in the USA must conform to FDA standards.

-Muffin pans are generally used in a moderate oven at a temperature of between 325-375 degrees Fahrenheit, but most are heat-safe to at least 450 degrees, though some nonstick coating is only rated for a lower 425 degrees.
+Muffin pans are generally used in a moderate oven at a temperature of between 325-400 degrees, but most pans are heat-safe to at least 450 degrees, though some nonstick coating is only rated for a lower 425 degrees.
 Silicone is more heat sensitive and usually should not be heated past 425 degrees or you run the risk of melting it.
 This information should be provided in the product specifications.

 Ease of Cleaning

 The vast majority of muffin pans are very moderately priced and quite affordable, so what matters in this category is to be sure you’ve chosen the right details in your pan for the use(s) you want to put it to!
 There can be outliers in price—for example, if a pan is much less expensive than the others you’re looking at, it’s possibly lacking in weight, sturdiness, or heat dispersal.
-If it’s more expensive than the norm, it should have special features that are instantly recognizable: a well-known brand name, for example, or new technology incorporated into the design or a heavy gauge construction.
+If it’s more expensive than the norm, it should have special features that are instantly recognizable: a well-known brand name, new technology incorporated into the design or a heavy gauge construction.